 - If you are a student with a religious or ADA accommodation request, Student Access and Accommodation Services provides accommodations and services on a case-by-case basis.
-Students seeking a reasonable accommodation will need to work with a SAAS staff member to determine eligibility for services Becoming a Client | Student Access and Accommodation Services - Illinois State.
+Students seeking a reasonable accommodation will need to work with a SAAS staff member to determine eligibility for services Becoming a Client | Student Access and Accommodation Services Illinois State.
 There is no guarantee that the University will be able to find an alternate clinical experience in the current semester.
-In addition, there may be no alternate experiences available in future semesters or for a particular course, causing a delay or complete interruption in degree completion. - Students may contact an Office Administrator at MCNprelicensurehealth@ilstu.edu (for prelicensure students) and:MCNpostlicensurehealth@ilstu.edu (for RN to BSN & Graduate students) for the specific details outlined in the above steps.
-Because these options are time-sensitive and may require significant coordination, students are encouraged to be as proactive as possible.
+In addition, there may be no alternate experiences available in future semesters or for a particular course, causing a delay or complete interruption in degree completion. - Students may contact an Office Administrator at MCNprelicensurehealth@ilstu.edu (for RN to BSN & Graduate students) for the specific details outlined in the above steps.
+Because these options are timesensitive and may require significant coordination, students are encouraged to be as proactive as possible.